MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-tiered-data-analytics.md

 ## Context and problem

-One of the problems facing enterprise organizations in the modern technology landscape concerns secure data storage, processing and analyzing.
+One of the problems facing enterprise organizations in the modern technology landscape concerns secure data storage, processing, and analyzing.
 Considerations include:

 - data content
 - location
 - security and privacy requirements